Investigation underway over midair crash at Dallas air show

 Barker was an Army veteran who flew helicopters during his military service.
 He later worked for American Airlines for 36 years before retiring in 2020, Mizani said.

-The National Transportation Safety Board took control of the crash scene, with local police and fire providing support, Dallas Mayor Eric Johnson said.
+Maj.
+Curtis J. Rowe, a member of the Ohio Wing Civil Air Patrol, was a crew chief on the B-17, his brother-in-law Andy Keller told The Associated Press on Sunday.
+Rowe, of Hilliard, Ohio, did air shows several times a year because he fell in love with WWII aircraft, Keller said.

 The Federal Aviation Administration also was going to investigate, officials said.
-The planes collided and crashed about 1:20 p.m., the FAA said in a statement.
+The planes collided and crashed about 1:20 p.m., the FAA said.

-Officials did not specify how many people were inside each plane, but Hank Coates, president of Commemorative Air Force, the company that owns the planes and put on the air show, said one of the aircraft, a B-17 Flying Fortress bomber, typically has a crew of four to five people.
-The other, a P-63 Kingcobra fighter plane, has a single pilot.
-The aircraft are flown by highly trained volunteers, often retired pilots, he said.
+Graham said five people were in the B-17 Flying Fortress bomber and a pilot was the only person in the P-63 Kingcobra fighter plane.
+The aircraft are owned by Commemorative Air Force, the company that put on the air show.
+The aircraft are flown by highly trained volunteers, often retired pilots, said Hank Coates, president of Commemorative Air Force.

-John Cudahy is president of the International Council of Air Shows, a trade group that sets the standards air shows follow and oversees the training of pilots and air bosses.
+John Cudahy is president of the International Council of Air Shows, a trade group that sets the standards air shows follow and oversees the training of pilots and “air bosses,” who serve as the flight controller for an event.
 Cudahy said that typically at air shows there is a Friday rehearsal where the pilots fly through the entire show to practice, so the Saturday show is actually the second time the pilots have flown the show.
 There are also detailed briefings each day to go over the plan for the air show and cover exactly where each pilot will be and their roles in the show.

 “It’s still to early to figure out what happened yesterday.
 I’ve watched the tape several times and I can’t figure it out and I’ve been doing this for 25 years,” Cudahy said.